-The risk exposure of Medlife in the underwriting Life area, as already depicted in section C, is 33.1% (2016: 38.4%) of the total SCR by taking into account the diversification effect.
+The risk exposure of Medlife in the underwriting Life area, as already depicted in section C, is 30.2% (2018: 31.5%) of the total SCR.

 The named risks are calculated on the basis of the so-called Best Estimate approach, which is a specification of the standard formula.
 The Best Estimate constitutes of the present value, therefore the total value of the future liabilities discounted with an interest curve specified by EIOPA.